 I first started hiking and backpacking in the Wind River Mountains of Wyoming some fifty years ago.
-The two real changes I have seen in the Winds over the years have been that the pines are beginning to die on a large scale and that the glaciers are melting.
+As I mentioned in a previous article about how Pine beetles are devastating pines in the American west, the two real changes I have seen in the Winds over the years have been that the pines are beginning to die on a large scale and that the glaciers are melting.

-In the first couple of days of this trip I remember using my ice axe to cross a long, steep, icy snowfield that the trail cut across; using an ice-axe was absolutely something I needed to have in case I slipped, and began rocketing down the steep slope.
-I absolutely needed to be able to a self arrest using my ice axe.
+In the first couple of days of this trip I remember using my ice axe to cross a long, steep, icy snowfield that the trail cut across; using an ice-axe was something I absolutely needed to have in case I slipped, and began rocketing down the steep slope.
+I needed to be able to do what is called a self arrest using my ice axe.

 Something like this had happened to me in the Tetons several years earlier.
 I did slip on a very steep snowfield, while carrying a very heavy pack.
-If I had not had my ice axe, I would clearly have been dead quite shortly.
+If I had not had my ice axe, I would clearly have been dead.

 Anyway, back to that Wind River trip.
-A couple days later the friend I was with and I crossed a high, trail-less pass to get into Titcomb Basin and I used my axe to glissade seven or eight hundred feet off the pass and down into the basin.
+A couple days later my friend and I crossed a high, trail-less pass to get into Tibcomb Basin and I used my axe to glissade seven or eight hundred feet off the pass and down into the basin.
 No slips, but the axe was necessary for a safe descent.

-The following day, back in 1980, we hiked up toward Dinwoody Peak, the highest peak in Wyoming, and spent all of one afternoon climbing a long, steep snowfield where we kicked steps and used our ice axes continually.
+The following day we hiked up toward Gannett Peak, the highest peak in Wyoming, and spent all of one afternoon climbing a long, steep snowfield where we kicked steps and used our ice axes continually.

 Then, later in the trip, while hiking on a main trail we topped a rise to see that the trail on the lee side of the rise had disappeared under a huge, very steep, very icey snowfield.
 In order to get down at all, ice axes were an absolute essential.
 And all this wasn’t in the early spring, it was in the middle of September when most of the snow had melted.

-Even though we were climbing on large snowfields on the first trip, not on any real glaciers, the glaciers are also disappearing in the Wind Rivers and all over the Rocky Mountains.
-This was very apparent on the long summer photo-shoot I did in 2010.
-And it was particularly apparent in my visit to Glacier National Park that year.
+Even though we were climbing on large extensive snowfields on the first trip, not on any real glaciers, the glaciers are also disappearing in the Wind Rivers and all over the Rocky Mountains.
+This was very apparent on the long summer photo-shoot I did in 2015.
+It was particularly apparent in my visit to Glacier National Park that year.

 In 1850 there were 150 named Glaciers in the Park.
 Now there are 26.
-Back in the 1990’s the USGS was predicting that Glacier National Park would have no glaciers left at all by 2030, now they are predicting that this will happen by 2020 or even sooner.
+(This was in 2013.
+There are less now. ) Back in the 1990’s the USGS was predicting that Glacier National Park would have no glaciers left at all by 2030, now they are predicting that this will happen by 2025 or even sooner.
 In 1850 there were 21.6 square kilometers of glaciers in the Park, by 1974 this had shrunk to 7.4 square kilometers and today there are only tiny scraps of glaciers left.

 I can remember hiking the wonderful trail to Grinnell Glacier in Glacier National Park when I was a little kid of 10 or 12.
 I remember thinking that the glacier was huge, that it covered the whole side of the mountain.
 Undoubtable this was partially the result of my memory magnifying everything I had seen as a kid.
 But still, when I repeated the hike in 2010, the glacier seemed to be a shred of the gigantic expanse of snow and ice that was there on my childhood hike.
 And in fact, Grinnell Glacier has, by official measurement, shrunk by ninety percent over the past century.